i4mShayan/HIV-Inhibitors-Classification/README.md

 # TODO
-Using Differentiable Pooling (e.g. SAGPooling) instead of TopK Pooling mechanism.
+- [ ] Using Differentiable Pooling (e.g. SAGPooling) instead of TopK Pooling mechanism.

+- [ ] Research More On the most effective chemical features for nodes and edges

 # Refrences
 [1] [Classiﬁcation of HIV‑1 Protease Inhibitors by Machine Learning Methods](https://pubs.acs.org/doi/epdf/10.1021/acsomega.8b01843)